the1mason/mdpost/README.md

 ## How to run?
 Download source code, modify it if you want.
 Run using `dotnet run --project <path>`.
-If you want to compile it, use `dotnet publish` command.
+If you want to run compiled project using dll file, use `dotnet publish` command.

 ## Creating first post
 - Create folder called "posts" in the same place where binaries located (/bin/posts)